 Metal detectors will be positioned at Coliseum entrances used by graduates, guests and platform party members.
 Anyone entering the Coliseum for commencement must pass through a metal detector before proceeding to the seating or staging areas.

-Printed programs are not distributed at commencement ceremonies, but graduates may pick up a limited number of Spring 2023 commencement programs from 8 a.m. to 5 p.m.
-May 8-12, 2023, and May 15-19, 2023, in the UNT Alumni Center, Gateway Center, Suite 170 (801 North Texas Boulevard, Denton, Texas, 76203).
-Programs may also be picked up at the Class of 2023 Farewell Toast the week of commencement, held at the Alumni Pavilion.
+Printed programs are not distributed at commencement ceremonies, but graduates may pick up a limited number of Spring 2023 commencement programs from 8 a.m. to 5 p.m. every week day during the week leading up to commencement and every week day of the week following commencement, in the UNT Alumni Center, Gateway Center, Suite 170 (801 North Texas Boulevard, Denton, Texas, 76203).
+In the spring, programs may also be picked up at the Class of 2023 Farewell Toast the week of commencement, held at the Alumni Pavilion.

 Graduates will have their photo taken by professional photographers during their ceremony.
 A posed photo will be taken of them with their diploma cover, and a candid shot will be taken as they cross the stage.
 Flash Photography will email proofs of these photos to the graduate's UNT email address in the weeks following the ceremony.
 If you have questions, call Flash at 214-443-9393.